Meet Our Team

 Deputy CEO & Ethiopia Executive Director

 Laura has been with Link Community Development since 1998 and has worked in various capacities in both the UK and our programmes offices.
 She started life with Link as a fundraiser, gaining experience in event, trust and corporate fundraising, as well major grant management.
 In 2002 she moved to Ghana to play a capacity-building role as a Programme Manager before relocating to Ethiopia in 2007 launch Link Community Development Ethiopia.
-Laura has been Executive Director of Link Community Development Ethiopia for over seven years and is now moving into a Deputy CEO role responsible for chairing Link’s International Management Team alongside a continuing role in Link Community Development Ethiopia strategy development and oversight.
+Laura has been Executive Director of Link Community Development Ethiopia for over ten years and is now moving into a Deputy CEO role responsible for chairing Link’s International Management Team alongside a continuing role in Link Community Development Ethiopia strategy development and oversight.

 A graduate of Cambridge University and with an MSc in Development Management, Laura has over 17 years in the sector and 13 years overseas experience.
 Her main areas of expertise include project design and implementation, operational planning and reporting, strategic review, M&E, organisational learning, proposal-writing, donor relations, inclusive people management, and community participation.
 She has worked closely with partner NGOs in the North and South, and has in-depth experience of institutional capacity building with decentralised government departments in Africa.
 Passionate about girls' education and poverty reduction, Laura is interested in accountability of the NGO sector and sharing models of good practice.